RetroUnreal/DRTracker/README.md

 Tracks Diminishing Returns on your current Target & Focus, in separate movable frames.\
 Early version, let me know any bugs.
 Only tested with Mage and having one of my Rogue friends sap, which triggered my Poly DR correctly.

-Needs to be your current target/focus to work.
+Needs to be your current target/focus to work, DR's should also show up on mouseover targets.\
 Doesn't track anything else.
 Blame the shitty CLEU on epoch...\
-Although untargeting and retargeting a player you DR'd on keeps the DR.
+Although retargeting a player you DR'd on remembers the DR's you had on them.

 Works for shared DR's as well ! for example if you were a Mage and another Rogue casts Sap on your Target or Focus,\
 Your Polymorph will show DR and vice versa.